 Got a bored teen?
-From game rooms to trampoline parks, pottery painting and more, here’s where your teenagers can hang out over the summer break.
+From game rooms to trampoline parks, laser tag, pottery painting and a whole lot more, here’s where your teenagers can hang out this summer break.
+Go through these suggestions of things for teenagers to do in Hong Kong.

 Editor’s Note: The situation in Hong Kong regarding closures and restrictions on opening hours due to the coronavirus is constantly evolving.
 Please note the following:

-- While all information here was correct at the time of publication, it’s best to call ahead and check before stepping out.
+- While all information here was correct at the time of publication, it’s best that your teens call ahead and check before stepping out.

 - Book in a slot in advance as most places now offer limited spaces due to social distancing restrictions.